shoummobar/gtfs-feeds/README.md

 | SAV - Società Autoservizi Visinoni           | [gtfs_sav.zip](https://shoummobar.github.io/gtfs-feeds/gtfs_sav.zip)               |
 | STPS - Società Trasporti Pubblici di Sondrio | [gtfs_stps.zip](https://shoummobar.github.io/gtfs-feeds/gtfs_stps.zip)             |

-> Feed URLs are intended to remain stable.
-Updated versions of the feeds will be published at the same URLs whenever new data becomes available.

 ## Data Quality

 The GTFS feeds are based on the latest available operational data and are carefully processed with quality and consistency in mind.